kuy/react-transport/README.md

-# hypha-sandbox
+# react-transport

-A playground to explore a Flux archtecture which allows multiple rendering entry points.
+Transports your React component to the outside of React rendering tree.